Our Color Green (The Singles): Background

 Following the tours in support of their 2002 studio album Worship and Tribute, Glassjaw went on hiatus for a few years.
 The hiatus was brought about for several reasons including high stress derived from touring, personal differences among band members, and vocalist Daryl Palumbo's struggles with Crohn's disease.
 Palumbo was also beginning to write softer music that didn't fit Glassjaw's style, and started the dance-punk side project Head Automatica in 2004.

 During this time it was believed that Glassjaw had quietly broken up due to an extended period of inactivity, however in 2005 the band reformed and started writing and playing a handful of concerts.
 Along with Palumbo, Glassjaw reformed with former members Justin Beck on guitars, Manuel Carrero on bass guitar and founding drummer Durijah Lang.
 Guitarist Todd Weinstock, bassist Dave Allen and drummer Larry Gorman, who were all a part of Glassjaw prior to the hiatus, had joined other projects and did not return.
 Weinstock started the electropop group Men, Women & Children, and Gorman had joined Head Automatica with Palumbo.

 From 2005 to 2010, Glassjaw hinted and teased at the release of new material.
 Due to the long delay, the project was often compared to Chinese Democracy.
-This was humorous reference to the Guns N' Roses album that also saw a significant delay in its release.
+This was a humorous reference to the Guns N' Roses album that also saw a significant delay in its release.
 In 2005, Glassjaw released the digital-only EP El Mark featuring previously unreleased songs from the Worship and Tribute sessions.
 In 2006, the band had a few songs written and planned on completing a new album for a 2007 release, but the album failed to materialize.
 A demo recording of "You Think You're (John Fucking Lennon)" was posted on their website in December 2008.
 In June 2009, Palumbo posted a Twitter update that he was currently listening to a new Glassjaw EP in his car with Justin Beck.
 After years of teasing the release of new material, the Twitter update was thought to be a joke.
 However, Palumbo later confirmed that a "five or six song EP" was completed, and there was a full-length Glassjaw album in the works as well.